roseengineering/rffilter/README.md

 ![crystal lossy](examples/xtalloss.png)

 A crystal filter with multiple crystals of different frequencies.
 No parallel capacitance was used.
-The crystal values and their placements in the filter are from the Dishal program's owners manual, otherwise it is the same filter as the example from the Steder article.
+The filter, less the holder capacitance, is an example from the Dishal program's owners manual.

 ```